Linux/macOS

 - "dumping contents of table TABLE_NAME"

-- Exact point where connection was lost
+- The exact point where the connection was lost

 If a specific table consistently causes the error, that table may be: